 For my eyes have seen Your salvation,Luke 2:30(NASB)

-Simeon was righteous and devout, in all his dealings and the Holy Spirit was upon him.
-He had kept alive a living flame of hope in his heart, as he looked each day for the consolation of Israel.
-He knew the One Who was to come would bring comfort and peace to the weary, war-torn nation of Israel, who for so many centuries had been dominated by a succession of Gentile governments.. and who for so long, had fallen into careless apostasy; a false religiosity and unrepentant sin.
+Simeon was righteous and devout in all his dealings, and the Holy Spirit was upon him.
+He had kept alive a living flame of hope in his heart, as he looked, each day, for the consolation of Israel.
+He knew that the One Who was to come, would bring comfort and peace to the weary, war-torn nation of Israel who, for so many centuries, had been dominated by a succession of Gentile governments and who, for so long, had fallen into careless apostasy, a false religiosity, and unrepentant sin.

 "Lord, now lettest Thou Thy servant depart in peace, according to Thy word: For mine eyes have seen Thy salvation, which Thou hast prepared before the face of all people.
 A light to lighten the Gentiles, and the glory of Thy people Israel."

-Heavenly Father, thank You for the beautiful Psalm of praise that fell from the lips of old Simeon, when he saw the baby Jesus and took Him in his arms and praised God for His goodness, grace and His faithfulness.
+Heavenly Father, thank You for the beautiful Psalm of praise that fell from the lips of old Simeon, when he saw the baby Jesus and took Him in his arms and praised God for His goodness, grace, and faithfulness.
 Thank You for sending Jesus to be the Messiah of Israel and Saviour of the whole world.
-I pray that I may develop a similar faith to Simeon, who lived by faith; trusted Your word and waited expectantly for You to fulfil all that You promised.
-Thank You that Your word is altogether true and stands fast for ever and ever.
-And thank You for Your promises to Me, that one day I will see Jesus and be made like unto Him, for Your greater glory - praise Your holy name, AMEN.
+I pray that I may develop a similar faith to Simeon who lived by faith, trusted Your Word, and waited expectantly for You to fulfil all that You promised.
+Thank You that Your Word is altogether true and stands fast for ever and ever.
+And thank You for Your promise to me, that one day I will see Jesus and be made like unto Him, for Your greater glory.
+Praise Your holy name, AMEN.